 Skip the agent

-Choosing to skip hiring a buyer's agent can be an option if you feel confident in handling the homebuying process on your own.
+Choosing to skip hiring a buyer's agent can be an option if you feel confident handling the homebuying process independently.
 However, it's essential to be aware of the associated risks.

-In this scenario, the seller's agent, typically an experienced negotiator, may negotiate the deal in favor of the seller, potentially resulting in less favorable terms for you as the buyer.
+In this scenario, the seller's agent, typically an experienced negotiator, may negotiate the deal in the seller's favor, potentially resulting in less favorable terms for you as the buyer.
 Additionally, you'll be solely responsible for navigating the complexities of the transaction.

 If you decide to pursue this route, consider hiring a real estate attorney.
-Their expertise can help ensure that your interests are protected throughout the process, providing guidance and legal support.
+Their expertise can help protect your interests throughout the process, providing guidance and legal support.

 Consider dual agency (with caution)